 Determine why an effective fraud risk assessment is vital to an organization

-Evaluate and implement an effective fraud risk assessment
+Determine which best practices to use for developing and implementing an effective fraud risk assessment

 Identify key factors that should be considered when assessing fraud risk

 Identify methods to address fraud risks identified during the risk assessment process